TheJostler/pinksalt/README.md

 The information must to attained through a brute force password attack.

+Of course this is totally impractical if implemented into an authentication service, so don't use it for that!

 ## How to use

 This program simply takes a string and a 5 digit hexadecimal number and hashes them.